If selling to small businesses and startups is like finding needles in a haystack – you know a bigger haystack usually just means … more hay.

 A human research team

-DiscoverOrg solves for these problems with our 250-person research team.
-By continuously verifying contact info, conducting interviews, and performing phone research, our researchers avoid the shortcomings of relying on web-scraping and publicly available web-based information.
+We’ve solved for these problems a few ways.
+First, our information is double-checked by real people.
+With ongoing verification of contact info, conducting interviews, and performing phone research, having a human in the loop avoid the shortcomings of relying on web-scraping and publicly available web-based information.